kreitje/hms-testimonials/readme.txt

 === Plugin Name ===
 Contributors: kreitje
 Donate link: hitmyserver.com/wordpress-plugins/
-Tags: testimonials, client reviews
-Requires at least: 3.0.1
+Tags: testimonials, reviews, client reviews, what they are saying Requires at least: 3.0.1
 Tested up to: 3.5
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Display your customer testimonials on pages or posts.
-Our new rotating shortcode allows you to display 1 quote at a time and rotate them after x amount of seconds.
-Use our widgets to display them in your sidebars and even have them rotate through.
-Use the settings area to allow your users to write their own testimonials on your site.
+Use groups to organize and display specific testimonnials on specific pages.

 == Description ==

+** Mega Changes **

+* Templates have been redone.
+You now create your own templates using drag and drop.
+* Custom fields!
+You can now add additional fields to your testimonials.
+* You can now add an image to your testimonial.
+This allows you show a picture of the person who submitted the testimonial.

 HMS Testimonials offers you three shortcodes and two widgets.
 The first shortcode allows you to show all of your testimonials, a group of testimonials or just a single testimonial.
 The second shortcode allows you to show all or a group of testimonials that rotate through one at a time.
 Our third shortcode will display a form on a page or post to alow your visitors to submit testimonials.
 This shortcode can be placed inside a page or a blog post.
 If your theme uses sidebars you can use one or both of the widgets we offer.
 The first widget does the same as our shortcode.
 It shows all, a group or just one testimonial.
 Our second widget rotates through the selected testimonials one at a time.
 After a few seconds it will fade out the old and fade in the new testimonial.